Millennial AI

 Week 1

-We work with your strategy, product, and commercial teams to define the intelligence questions that matter most.
-Which competitors.
-Which market segments.
-Which product categories.
-Which signals are predictive of moves you care about.
-We then map every available data source (public and semi-public) that bears on those questions: job postings, pricing pages, patent databases, review platforms, regulatory filings, conference schedules, press coverage, GitHub activity, and more.
-The output is an intelligence taxonomy: a structured map of what we're watching and why.
+We work with your strategy, product, and commercial teams to define the intelligence questions that matter.
+Which competitors, segments, product categories, and which signals predict moves you care about.
+We map every available source: job postings, pricing pages, patent databases, review platforms, regulatory filings, press, GitHub activity.
+Output: an intelligence taxonomy of what we're watching and why.

 Deliverable: Intelligence scoping document with competitor universe, signal taxonomy, and source map